 International Student Tuition

 International Students who attend Carl Sandburg on an F-1 Visa are charged the International Student Tuition rate.
-International students are limited to one online class per semester.
-Students are required to pay tuition in full by the current tuition rate.
+International students may face restrictions on enrollment in certain course formats (online vs. in-person) and must follow current federal guidelines to maintain their F-1 Visa status.
+Students are required to pay tuition in full by the current tuition deadline.

 Proof of Residence